EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 So as you can hopefully see, Hotwire is much smaller in scope to Blazor.
 And yet, it allows us to do just the same: highly interactive applications with little to no JavaScript.
 This ought to make a lot of Rails developers happy.

-# A final comparison
+### A final comparison

 I was initially thinking about ending this blog post with a flowchart of sorts to explain the process of deciding which of these two technologies you should use.
 But really, the decision is very simple: If your team is comfortable with .NET, use Blazor.
 If your team is comfortable with Ruby on Rails, use Hotwire.
-It's obvious really, so I wont claim to have made a great discovery here.
+It's obvious really, so I won't claim to have made a great discovery here.

 The only thing to add is that if your team is familiar with modern frontend web development framework concepts, you'll be even better served by Blazor and you'll hit the ground running.
 If not, then even for seasoned .NET people, there will be a decent learning curve, but not steep enough to be deterred.
-Moreover, if your team has no modern frontend development experience at all, then Hotwire is a godsend; thanks to its "augment classic backend heavy web app development" style.
+Moreover, if your team has no modern frontend development experience at all, then Hotwire is a godsend; thanks to its "augment classic backend-heavy web app development" style.

 With that said, let's close out with a summary of main aspects of both technologies and how they compare to each other.